cortex-lab/phy/docs/visualization.md

 #### Cluster filtering

 You can filter the list of clusters shown in the cluster view, in the `filter` text box at the top of the cluster view.
 Type a boolean expression using the column names as variables, and press `Enter`.
+Press `Escape` to clear the filtering.
 You can also use the `:f` snippet.
 The syntax is Javascript.
 Here are a few examples:

 ```
 group == 'good'